 Moving confidently – step by step

 I started my confidence program with little steps.
 I would put myself into slightly difficult situations and see how I deal with it.
-I would for example go and sit at a table with strangers for lunch with the aim to struck up a conversation.
-If I could get a 2 minute conversation out of it and could leave without freaking out – I would call it a success.
+I would, for example, go and sit at a table with strangers for lunch to strike up a conversation.
+If I could get a 2-minute conversation out of it and could leave without freaking out – I would call it a success.

-Because they were strangers I couldn’t really prepare for anything, but had to trust myself to come up with something based on the situation.
-After a while I got better at this.
+Because they were strangers, I couldn’t prepare for anything but had to trust myself to come up with something based on the situation.
+After a while, I got better at this.
 I became more confident.

-In the end it’s about taking the decision to change yourself to become more confident and then take small steps towards it.
-After about 6 month I felt confident enough to go back to the initial client and ask for another chance.
-6 months earlier I would have never been able to do this.
+In the end, it’s about deciding to change yourself to become more confident and then take small steps towards it.
+After about six months, I felt confident enough to go back to the initial client and ask for another chance.
+Six months earlier, I would have never been able to do this.
 I didn’t get the full contract, but I got in.
 I learned that it wasn’t about me, but about his solution.